JuniorBecari10/quick/README.md

 ## About

-This is a personal project made just to practice the creation of a programming language and (still) shouldn't be used in production, due to the bugs that still exist.
+This is a personal project made just to practice the creation of a programming language, with a simple tree-walk interpreter.

 The project was made in Java, following the proposed model inside the [Crafting Interpreters](https://craftinginterpreters.com/) book, with some modifications.